-A unanimous decision by Westminster City Council in October 2020 could change the look – and the purpose – of our High Streets for years to come.
+A unanimous decision by Westminster City Council in October 2020 could change the look – and the purpose – of our High Streets for years to come, with a very different approach to shop fit out projects.
 The council’s planning subcommittee granted conditional planning permission for The John Lewis Partnership to convert 45% of its Oxford Street shop floor into office space.

 The iconic department store could soon be filled with new furniture and computer tech but not to buy.
-Flagging sales and the coronavirus have severely dented the Partnership’s profits (there was actually a pre-tax loss of £635 million for the interim period ending 25th July 2020), and converting its trading floor into offices is part of a diversification plan designed to claw back £200 million by 2023.
+Flagging sales and the coronavirus have severely dented the Partnership’s profits (there was actually a pre-tax loss of £635 million for the interim period ending 25th July 2020), and converting its shop interior design into offices is part of a diversification plan designed to claw back £200 million by 2023.

 Details at the time of the decision included the creation of a new office entrance on the corner of Holles Street and Cavendish Square, as well as a reconfiguration of space so all of John Lewis’s goods could be sold from just four floors – the basement, ground, first and second.